Free Account Planning & Management Template [2024]

 Migrating to a CRM for Scalability

-For instance, you can create an account dashboard in Salesforce (or any other CRM you use) that mirrors the account plan template.
+For instance, you can create an account dashboard in Salesforce (or any other CRM you use) that mirrors the key account plan template.
 This means transforming the sections of your PowerPoint or document or key account plan template into fields within the CRM.

 Migrating to a CRM not only ensures data consistency and real-time updates but also allows for better scalability and accessibility.
 It's a more advanced step in the evolution of your account planning process, ensuring that as your business grows, your account planning methodology remains efficient.